pebasics/api-docs/README.md

-#PEB Ecosystem API documentation
+# PEB Ecosystem API documentation
----

 # Why documentation?
 Documentation is required as idea behind PEB Ecosystem is to be free and open for its members and content creators to be free to use which ever app they prefer to have integration with API.